mhulse/wp-utils/README.md

 # WP Utils

-**Various bits of code that I wrote/currated/modified to help with WordPress development.**
+**Various bits and pieces of code I wrote to help with WordPress development.**

 ## Usage: